In this article:

 Avoid the following beverages during a fever:

-- Minimize your consumption of alcohol as it can further dehydrate your body.
+- Alcohol as it can further dehydrate your body

 If your fever results from a highly contagious infection such as the common cold, flu, or chickenpox, you must exercise the necessary precautions and personal hygiene to avoid spreading it to others as well as to expedite your own recovery.